 Large enough for excellence - small enough for community

-The School of Education at the College of William and Mary is nationally accredited and recognized.
-Its faculty are actively engaged in up-to-date research, both synthesizing and generating it.
+- The William & Mary School of Education is nationally accredited and recognized.
+Our faculty are actively engaged in innovative research, both synthesizing and generating it.

-Our programs are small, thus faculty are accessible and maintain close supportive relationships with their students.
+- Our programs are small, thus faculty are accessible and maintain close, supportive relationships with students.

-Our graduates are prepared for what is, and what will be, by being connected to the present and being provided the skills to shape the future.
-And our graduates are in high demand in the field.
+- Our graduates are prepared for what is, and what will be, by being connected to the present and being provided the skills to shape the future.
+Our graduates are in high demand in the field.

-As a William and Mary graduate, you will have the leadership skills to advocate for change in the profession.
+- As a W&M graduate, you will have the leadership skills to advocate for change in the profession.
 Make a difference in the lives of children and in the world — pursue your graduate degree with us.